firebase/functions-samples/user-data-cleanup/README.md

         $uid : "Some user data"
 ```

-When the user deletes his account a Function will trigger and automatically delete the corresponding user data in the realtime database.
+When the user delete their account a Function will trigger and automatically delete the corresponding user data in the realtime database.

 ## Trigger rules